MCAC: A Model Counting Algorithm for Exact Computation of Error Metrics of Approximate Circuits: Introduction

 \section{Introduction}

 Over the past decade, approximate circuits have gained traction as an effective method to trade off error for performance metrics like energy savings and frequency of operation in error tolerant applications.
 Computing the error in these circuits is an essential step towards determining the acceptability of the approximation.
-The system (\emph{S}) used for error analysis consists of the exact and approximate circuits along with an error miter that models the desired error metric.
+The system used for error analysis consists of the exact and approximate circuits along with an error miter that models the desired error metric.
 In this paper, our focus is on exact computation of average and worst case error metrics that have been proposed in the literature.
-This includes the error rate (ER), mean absolute error (MAE), mean squared error (MSE) and the worst case error (WCE).
-Evaluation of these error metrics exactly is challenging since the outputs of both the exact and approximate circuits have to be known for all possible values of the inputs.
+This includes standard metrics such as the error rate (ER), mean absolute error (MAE), mean squared error (MSE) and the worst case error (WCE) as well as the probability of worst case error (P(WCE)) and the entire probability mass function (PMF).

-In the past, methods used for exact error analysis include exhaustive enumeration, analysis based on binary and algebraic decision diagrams (BDD/ADD) and model counting (\#SAT) based analysis.
-Exhaustive enumeration is infeasible for larger circuits.
-BDD based error analysis techniques have been proposed in \cite{Soken16,Yu16,Vasicek19,Qiang20,Mrazek22}.
-In these methods, a BDD is constructed for the entire system \emph{S} and traversal of the BDD is used to compute the error metrics.
-The miters used for various error metrics are included in \cite{Vasicek19}.
-An alternate method based on symbolic computer algebra and construction and traversal of ADDs has been proposed in \cite{Dreshler18,Dreshler19}.
-The advantage of their technique is that a single method can be used to get all error metrics, including relative errors.

-Methods proposed in \cite{Ceska17,Meng24} use model counting for computation of certain error metrics.
-WCE analysis in particular can be performed effectively using SAT solvers \cite{Ceska17,Vasicek19}.
-In \cite{Meng24}, the authors propose circuit aware model counter VACSEM that integrates logic simulation into a \#SAT solver GANAK~\cite{ganak} and use it to compute ER and MAE.